jjones4/MyNIX/README.md

 5. Boot and use MyNIX with QEMU.
 6. Make a toolchain to put MyNIX 1.0 on HDD and SSD devices.
 7. Run MyNIX 1.0 on PC.

+Design goals include:
+1. Keep the code simpler to support security, even if efficiency is decreased.
+2. Write maintainable code.
+3. Code with the future in mind (new hardware, ease of adapting new features, etc.).

 The project incorporates educational code from MINIX 1, Andrew S. Tanenbaum.